coverallsapp/github-action/README.md

 # Coveralls Github Action

 This Github Action posts your test suite's LCOV coverage data to [coveralls.io](https://coveralls.io) for analysis, change tracking, and notifications.
+You don't need to add the repo to Coveralls first, it will be created when receiving the post.

 When running on "pull_request" events, a comment will be added to the PR with details about how coverage will be affected if merged.